Skip to main content

 Move end date

-As the name says, if LWOP of more than a week is taken, then the employee’s annual leave anniversary moved into the future.
+As the name says, if LWOP of more than a week is taken, then the employee’s annual leave anniversary is moved into the future.

 For example, if the employee took 2 whole weeks LWOP, their Annual Leave End Date will extend by one calendar week.